Lightweight, decently waterproof and highly versatile hiking shoes

 Wear them in the rain, the mountains, around town, traveling, or out on the trail.
 The Keen Explore Waterproof Low Hiking Shoes are the ideal companion to all your adventures, wherever they may take you.
-Lightweight and stylish enough to be worn as an everyday shoe, but supportive and weatherproof enough for the rough and tumble of the trail.
+Lightweight and stylish enough to be worn as an everyday shoe, but supportive and weatherproof enough for the rough and tumble of the trail in moderate conditions.
 These trainer-like hiking shoes may just be the only active footwear you need in your life…

 Keen Explore Waterproof Low: The stats

 |Best for:||Everyday wear, summer hiking and wet weather|

 Features of the Keen Explore Waterproof Low

 OutsolesThe soles are made of KEEN.All-Terrain rubber that grips very well on dry rocky terrain as well as hard-packed mud trails.
 The multi-directional lugs are 4mm deep.

 The removable insoles provide good arch support thanks to the dual density footbed.
 They are also treated with Eco Anti-odour: probiotic technology that naturally breaks down odour in sweat.
 No nasty chemicals or heavy metals are used.